Self-organization and memory in an disordered solid subject to random loading

-{\it Elastoplastic Model of a Sheared Amorphous Solid --} We consider the 2d Quenched Mesoscopic Elasto Plastic (QMEP) model of an amorphous solid introduced in Refs.~\cite{kumar2022,kumar2024}, and which qualitatively reproduces the response of sheared amorphous solids to oscillatory shear.
-The sample is coarse-grained into mesoscale blocks, each of which can yield and redistribute local stresses in response to an applied shear strain~\cite{nicolas2018deformation}.
-In particular, we associate a stack of local elastic branches with each mesoscale block, labeled by an integer $\ell$, as illustrated in Fig.~\ref{fig:epm-model} (b) and (c).
-Under athermal quasistatic (AQS) loading, the internal stress $\sigma_{ij}$ and strain $\varepsilon_{ij}$ of each block follow their branch segment $\ell$ until its termination at $\sigma_{ij}^-$ or $\sigma_{ij}^+$, depending on the shearing direction.
-At this point, the mesoscopic block {\em yields}, and a transition to one of the corresponding neighbouring branches $\ell \pm 1$ occurs.
-During the local yield event, the internal stresses $\sigma^{\rm int}_{ij}$ are redistributed among the other blocks.
-The stress redistribution follows a quadrupolar pattern, mimicking the effect of an Eshelby inclusion on the surrounding elastic matrix~\cite{eshelby1957determination}.
+{\it Elastoplastic Model of a Sheared Amorphous Solid --} We consider the 2d Quenched Mesoscopic Elasto Plastic (QMEP) model of an amorphous solid introduced in~\cite{kumar2022}.
+Elastoplastic models~\cite{nicolas2018deformation} reproduce the phenomenology of sheared amorphous solids at a quasi-quantitative level~\cite{Patinet-CRP21,Liu-Martens-PRL21,Patinet-ActaMat22,Tyukodi-CRP23}, including the irreversibility transition~\cite{Maloney2021,kumar2022,Liu-Ferrero-JCP22}, and in fact, can also exhibit memory formation and retrieval under oscillatory shear, as we have recently shown~\cite{kumar2024}.
+The solid is coarse-grained into mesoscale blocks, each of which can yield and redistribute local stresses in response to an applied shear strain.
+In particular, we associate a stack of local elastic branches with each mesoscale block, labeled by integers $\ell$, as illustrated in Fig.~\ref{fig:epm-model} (b) and (c).
+Under loading by athermal quasistatic shear (AQS), the local stress $\sigma_{ij}$ and strain $\varepsilon_{ij}$ of each block follow their branch segment $\ell$ until its termination at $\sigma_{ij}^-(l)$ or $\sigma_{ij}^+(l)$, depending on the shearing direction.
+At this point, the mesoscopic block {\em yields}, and a transition to one of the neighbouring branches $\ell \pm 1$ occurs.
+The local yield event induces a local stress drop and a long-ranged redistribution of internal stresses $\sigma^{\rm int}_{ij}$ among other blocks.
+The latter follows a quadrupolar pattern, reproducing the effect of an Eshelby inclusion on the surrounding elastic matrix~\cite{eshelby1957determination}.
 Note that each elastic branch $\ell$ is assigned a given pair of thresholds $\sigma_{ij}^-(\ell), \sigma_{ij}^+(\ell)$, hence the quenched character of the disorder: the same thresholds can be visited several times in a back and forth motion (refer to \cite{kumar2022} for details on the elastic interaction and the threshold disorder).